ton-blockchain/docs/docs/smart-contracts/messages.md

 * First bit is `0` -  1bit prefix which indicates that it is `int_msg_info`.

 * Then there are 3 bits `1`, `1` and `0`, meaning Instant Hypercube Routing is disabled, message can be bounced and that message is not result of bouncing itself.
-* Then there should be sender address, however since it anyway will be rewrited with the same effect any valid address may be stored there.
+* Then there should be sender address, however since it anyway will be rewritten with the same effect any valid address may be stored there.
 The shortest valid address serialization is serialization of `addr_none` and it serializes as two-bit string `00`.

 Thus `.store_uint(0x18, 6)` is the optimized way of serializing tag and first 4 fields.